darrell/postgistable/README.md

   end
 end
 ```
+---

-This example uses the tigertable task to load a complete set of tiger files.
+This next example uses the tigertable task to load a complete set of tiger files.
 It's made more challenging by the fact that TIGER files might be broken up
 into many smaller files.
 We work around this by using partitioning and table
 inheritance, putting state and county specific tables into their own schemas.